Investing with a gender lens can potentially increase a company’s—and your portfolio’s—bottom line. Our expert explains.

 - Recruit diverse talent: Family-life balance, flexible working programs and family leave may be drivers of outperformance for many reasons, including helping companies in competitive markets attract top talent.
 This gives companies an edge in hiring the workers they need—especially in countries that are experiencing an aging and shrinking workforce.

 - Promote innovation: A more diverse perspective can improve team decision making.
-If everyone sitting around a board room has similar experiences and perspectives, that could create unintentional blind spots in decision-making.
+If everyone sitting around a board room has similar experiences and perspectives, that could create unintentional blind spots in decision making.
 Further, innovative products and services that arise from diverse perspectives can allow companies to tap new markets and add new revenue sources.

 - Avoid reputational risk: Companies may suffer when they experience controversies over issues such as big pay gaps, wage disputes, sexual harassment litigation and equal-opportunity litigation.
 While these issues can happen even at diverse workplaces, many investors seek to avoid these reputational risks.

 Just as it is important to create impact investing portfolios to help clients meet their needs, it’s equally important for you to understand how your money is working to meet your goals and generating better outcomes for society and the environment.
-As such, we launched Morgan Stanley Impact Quotient®, a now patented13 application that enables our clients to evaluate their portfolio on over 100 social and environmental impact preferences, including areas such as diversity in leadership, gender equity and access to finance, education and health care.
+As such, we created Morgan Stanley Impact Quotient®, a patented13 application that enables our clients to evaluate their portfolio on over 100 social and environmental impact preferences, including areas such as diversity in leadership, gender equity and access to finance, education and health care.